duchoanggggg/Capstone_ds_udacity/README.md

 # MBTI_based-Movie-Recommendation Testing Instruction
+## Project Scope
+  - In this project, I propose to use Myer-Briggs Type Indicator (MBTI) in movie recommendation system to individualize recommendations by user-user collaborative filtering.
+In personality typology, MBTI is an introspective self-report questionnaire indicating differing psychological preferences in how people perceive the world and make decisions.
+The test attempts to assign 4 categories: Introverted vs Extroverted, Sensing vs INtuition, Thinking vs Feeling, Judging vs Perceiving.
+One letter from each category is taken to produce a for letter list such as INFP.
+  - Metrics: In this project, I use MAE score and RMSE score to evaluate the recommendation.

 ## Folder description
 - data: contains raw and cleaned data for project
   + Questionaires.xlsx: survey raw data